0xFireball/KJade/README.md

 A parser for a subset of the Jade/PugJS template engine.
 Built for .NET core, and intended for use with NancyFX.

+KJade has no external dependencies; the lexer and parser were written from scratch with regex.
+HTML/XML building is done at the end, and KJade provides the `ICompiler` interface allowing anyone to implement a compiler to a language other than XML from the KJade AST, a simple tree.

 This parser is an experimental implementation of some of the Jade syntax.
 It works by reading through the code, lexing it into tokens, and building an AST from the tokens.